 What does this really mean?

 The simple fact is, everyone is trying to protect his or her own wallet.
 And understandably so.
-Workers want to know that they will be compensated if they a suffer while working for their employer.
+Workers want to know that they will be compensated if they a suffer head injury while working for their employer.
 Attorneys want to know that they will be paid a reasonable fee for their hard-worked hours and years of academic and professional knowledge.
 And insurance companies want to make as much money as possible; we all do.
 But the problem is that these rate increases hurt small businesses, and the old laws hurt injured workers.
 The insurance companies never suffer.

 OIR has claimed that if cases brought against insurance companies continue to increase, which has been the case since the Supreme Court's rulings, then there could be a more substantial increase in workers' compensation costs in the near future.

-But claims are not increasing in the area of workers’ comp for any malicious reason; though they would have you believe this.
+But claims are not increasing in the area of workers' comp for any malicious reason; though they would have you believe this.
 Claims are increasing because the laws now allow injured workers to fight on a more even playing field.
-In the past, they could all they wanted and no one could really stop them.
+In the past, they could deny or sever benefits all they wanted and no one could really stop them.
 But now, injured workers and their attorneys have a fairer shot at getting the compensation injured victims deserve.

 Of course, nobody is happy that workers' comp rates will increase by nearly 15%.
 If you're a small business owner, you probably didn't budget for this huge increase.
 And when the local economy is hit, we all feel it.
 But let's not pretend as if this is an issue of attorney greed.
 This is simply an issue of unfair laws being made right, which will be inconvenient for the companies who lobbied to tilt the laws in the first place.